 Aesthetically, this is one of the more modern looking pedal you can find on the market.
 A monochrome colour scheme and finished by a brush metal housing gives off a new breath amongst green, purple or orange metal boxes.

 Similar to the Boss DD-7, the XDD offers four knobs for control in total, with the last being the mode knob, featuring seven modes exclusively for the X-series.
-The XDD outdoes most of its contender in delay period, which clocks at 4 seconds.
+The XDD outdoes most of its contenders in delay period, which clocks at 4 seconds.
 This, if tuned correctly with types of delay modes featured, will produce an effect that is only limited by your imagination.

 7. Best Looper Pedals For Acoustic